 Recent research documents that the two-way fixed effects estimator can yield biased estimates when units are treated at different points in time and treatment effects are heterogenous (Roth et al., 2023).
 To address that concern, we implement the imputation estimator proposed by Borusyak et al. (2024).
-The results are reported in Table A2 in Appendix A2 and are quantitatively and qualitatively similar to the baseline.
+The results are reported in Table B2 in Appendix B2 and are quantitatively and qualitatively similar to the baseline.

-6.2.2 Changes in the Population Composition of Reviewers
+6.2.2 Regression Discontinuity in Time